Table of Contents

 Generally speaking, your credit score can see changes every 30-45 days.
 FICO and VantageScore use the information in your credit report to calculate your credit score, so how quickly your score goes up depends on when your credit card issuers report your new balance to the credit bureaus.

-Credit card issuers usually report your balance to the bureaus once per billing cycle (every 30 to 45 days), typically on the statement closing date.
-5 Your credit card issuers likely have different billing cycles and closing dates, so your credit score will probably go up gradually rather than all at once.
+How often a credit card issuer will report to the credit bureaus depends on the length of the billing cycle, but they’ll usually report your balance once every 30 to 45 days, typically on the statement closing date.
+5 The reporting date will likely vary across all your credit cards, so your credit score will probably go up gradually rather than all at once.

 How else can I improve my credit score?